anku255/anku255.github.io/_posts/2017-10-26-align-items.markdown

 ### align-content

 `align-content` is a bit tricky.
-First of all it only works for multiline flex-items.
+First of all, it only works for multiline flex-items.
 So, we will have to wrap the flex-items. `align-content` deals with the extra space along cross-axis just like `justify-content` does for main-axis.
 First, let us make the necessary changes in CSS to understand `align-content`.

 ```css
 .container {